-No. Students satisfying the admission criteria through an Advanced Placement Calculus examination should receive an invitation to participate in MENU during the summer before their first year.
-Qualified students who do not receive an invitation may request permission to enroll by sending email to the the Director of MENU at email@example.com.
-Please include your name and netID in your email.
+No. Students satisfying the eligibility criteria through an Advanced Placement Calculus examination should receive an invitation to participate in MENU during the summer before their first year.
+Qualified students who do not receive an invitation may inquire about their eligibility by sending email to the the Director of MENU at firstname.lastname@example.org.

 Students satisfying any of the criteria listed below qualify for MENU even though they will not automatically receive an invitation.
-They may obtain permission to enroll by sending email which includes their names and netIDs to the the Director of MENU at firstname.lastname@example.org.
+They may inquire about their eligibility by sending email to the Director of MENU at email@example.com.

 - International students who have completed single-variable calculus.